8 Hands-on Activities To Teach Patience To Your Child

-The best way to teach patience to children is to provide them with an environment that is not just stimulating but also predictable.
-Letting them know consistently what is expected of them in various situations and going through the rules repeatedly will help them exercise self-control and patience.
+The best way for parents to teach patience to children is to provide them with an environment that is not just stimulating but also predictable.
+Letting them know consistently what is expected of them in various situations and going through the rules repeatedly will help them learn how to exercise self-control and be patient.

 The author is a professional German translator, interpreter, foreign language instructor for schools and visiting faculty for colleges and corporates.

 Looking for fun ways to keep your preschooler engaged at home during the pandemic?
 Check out Little Learners at Home, a home learning programme specifically designed for 3 to 5 year olds by our team of experts.

 For expert tips and interesting articles on parenting, subscribe now to our magazine.
 Connect with us on Facebook | Twitter | Instagram | YouTube